ONSdigital/rm-docker-dev/README.md

     https://docs.docker.com/docker-for-mac/install/

 # login to docker

     docker login

-# YOU ONLY NEED THE TWO docker-compose-...yml FILES

-# Create a directory called rmdockerdev and place the files in here

 # in rmdockerdev run

     docker-compose -f docker-compose-dev_env.yml pull
-    docker-compose -f docker-compose-dev_env.yml up -d              //for dev environment docker-compose -f docker-compose-services.yml pull
+    docker-compose -f docker-compose-dev_env.yml up -d              //for dev environment

+    docker-compose -f docker-compose-services.yml pull
     docker-compose -f docker-compose-services.yml up -d             //for all services (Requires previous compose first)

+    docker-compose -f docker-compose-services.yml up -d [SERVICE]   //for only specific containers rather than all of them

+# Changing variables

+    You can change the host and port values of services in the .env file

+    Host must be either a container name, your IP or the service cloudfoundry path

 # Ground Zero -- Requires groundzero.sh file from github

-    ./groundzero.sh [SERVICE]
+    ./groundzero.sh [SERVICE] [SERVICE] ...

-Where service can be:
+Where service can be any number of:

     - case
     - action